dropseed/pullapprove-enterprise/deploy/docs/faqs.md

 If you want to disable caching entirely, you can set the Terraform variable to an empty string: `cache = ""`

+## Security

+### What data is stored?

+PullApprove stores JSON documents each time that a new PR status is generated.
+This contains information about the configuration used, the results of any group "condition" statements, and reviewers (by username) involved at that point in time.
+The JSON files are automatically deleted after 60 days (by default).

+You can see a simplified example of the JSON here: [pullapprove-status-example.json](pullapprove-status-example.json)

+The logs for PullApprove can store GitHub API requests/responses, depending on your settings and config.
+These are automatically deleted after 30 days by default but can change depending on your setup.

+Our hosted pullapprove.com SaaS stores a minimal amount of additional user and organization data, such as OAuth tokens, IDs, names, and references to Stripe subscriptions.

+### Is data sent to third-parties?

+PullApprove Enterprise only sends data between your GitHub Enterprise instance and AWS resources.
+No data is sent back to us or to other providers unless you configure it to do so.

+Our hosted pullapprove.com SaaS uses Stripe for billing and subscription data, and Sentry for error tracking.

+### Does PullApprove have permission to write to our repos?

+No!
+PullApprove only has read access to your code.